San Francisco Department of Public Works corruption scandal

 The San Francisco Public Works corruption scandal is an ongoing investigation by federal, state and local prosecutors and investigators into bribery and fraud involving employees and contractors working for San Francisco Public Works (SFPW), and particularly, the Department of Building Inspection (DBI).
 The investigation was first brought to the public's attention by the arrest in January 2020 of Mohammed Nuru, who was the Director of Public Works, by federal agents.
 The scandal involved multiple instances of corruption, including conflict of interest, bribery, and fraud within the DBI.
-Several former city officials and individuals in the construction industry were indicted and faced charges related to corrupt practices.
 The scandal was uncovered through audits, legal proceedings, and investigations by city authorities and federal prosecutors, ultimately leading to the exposure of widespread corruption within the department.
-As of December 2023, 23 employees, contractors, consultants and permit expediters have been implicated in the investigation.
+As of August 2024, 28 former city employees, officials, contractors and others have been criminally charged.

 Mohammed Nuru

 Nuru was first employed as a deputy director of the Department of Public Works in 2000 by then Mayor Willie Brown.
 He was promoted to Director of SFPW in 2011, by then interim Mayor Ed Lee.
 (Note: The San Francisco Department of Public Works was rebranded as San Francisco Public Works in 2014.)
 Nuru came under criticism for discrimination against African-American women working in the department.
 In a lawsuit against Nuru and the city, Toni Battle accused Nuru of firing her for retaliation against her work as an investigator of discrimination in SFPW.
 The case was settled before trial, with the city paying Battle $105,000.
 The City Attorney also accused Nuru of "...surviving a series of ethical scandals that include repeated instances of misappropriating public funds for personal uses."